MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/budget-bid-strategies.md

 The service will update the monthly budget of an existing campaign by using the new formula only if you update the campaign's budget; otherwise, the monthly budget remains unchanged and is enforced.

 ## <a name="bidstrategytypes"></a>Bid Strategy Types
-Your bid strategy setting tells Bing Ads how you want to manage your bids.
-Whichever bid strategy you use, Bing Ads will always respect your budget limit.
+Your bid strategy setting tells Microsoft Advertising how you want to manage your bids.
+Whichever bid strategy you use, Microsoft Advertising will always respect your budget limit.

 > [!NOTE]
-> The Bing Ads web application uses the term *Bid strategy*, the Bing Ads Bulk API uses the *Bid Strategy Type* column for upload and download, and the Bing Ads Campaign Management API derives several bid strategy objects from the [BiddingScheme](../campaign-management-service/biddingscheme.md) object.
+> The Microsoft Advertising web application uses the term *Bid strategy*, the Bulk API uses the *Bid Strategy Type* column for upload and download, and the Campaign Management API derives several bid strategy objects from the [BiddingScheme](../campaign-management-service/biddingscheme.md) object.

 The following bid strategy types are available per campaign type.
-For more information see the [Let Bing Ads manage your bids with bid strategies](https://help.bingads.microsoft.com/#apex/3/en/56786/1) help article.
+For more information see the [Let Microsoft Advertising manage your bids with bid strategies](https://help.ads.microsoft.com/#apex/3/en/56786/1) help article.

 |Bid Strategy Type|Campaign Types|
 |-------------------------|--------------------------|